Pest Issues

 Here’s how to handle a cockroach infestation:

+1. Store food properly.
 All food should be stored in airtight containers and in the fridge.
 No leftovers should stay on the counters and table overnight.
-It’s best to throw away any uncovered food after you found out about the infestation, as it’s highly possible it’s contaminated.
+It’s best to throw away any uncovered food after you find out about the infestation, as it’s highly possible it’s contaminated.

 If you need help with cleaning, lucky you, because we provide professional deep cleaning services.
 Take a look.

+6. Call an exterminator.
 When you’re dealing with an infestation, simple over-the-counter treatments are no longer effective.
-Home pest control remedies might be good for preventing an infestation happening in the first place, but not ending it.
+Home pest control remedies might be good for preventing an infestation from happening in the first place, but not ending it.
 Call a pest control company to organise an inspection and discuss extermination options.

 Takeaways